Instructions for Presenters (On-Site)

 Presentation Upload Instructions

-• Each session room will be equipped with a laptop connected to the projector and sound system, this laptop will have the same specifications as the computers in the Speakers Preview Room.
+- Each session room will be equipped with a laptop connected to the projector and sound system.
+This laptop will have the same specifications as the computers in the Speakers Preview Room.

-Speakers Preview Room (R26) Opening hours:
+Speakers’ Preview Room Opening hours:

 In order to avoid any problems with your presentation, please make sure it fulfils the corresponding requirements, and read carefully the instructions below.